Dr. Melissa Nyendak

 - Point of care diagnostics in high burden settings for Mtb

-Dr. Nyendak is the Associate Program Director for the Internal Medicine Residency and an Assistant Professor of Medicine.
+Dr. Nyendak is the Associate Program Director for the Internal Medicine Residency and an Associate Professor of Medicine.
 She is responsible for representing the subspecialty mission of the residency program which includes providing mentorship for subspecialty bound residents and those with an interest in the clinician-researcher career path, developing and maintaining curriculum within each subspecialty rotation block, and improving the overall experience of subspecialty experiences offered within the program.
 In addition, Dr. Nyendak oversees the Global Health Scholars Program in Internal Medicine.
 Her research career has focused on translating discoveries made in the host immune response to Mycobacterium tuberculosis (Mtb) infection with a view toward improved Mtb diagnostic biomarkers.
 Her clinical interests include infections in immune compromised hosts.

 Publications and Scholarly Activities

 - Nyendak MR, Park B, Null M, Baseke J, Swarbrick G, Mayanja-Kizza H, Nsereko M, Johnson D, Gitta P, Okwera A, Goldberg S, Bozeman L, Johnson J, Boom WH, Lewinsohn DA, Lewinsohn DM.
 Mycobacterium tuberculosis specific CD8+ T cells rapidly decline with antituberculosis treatment.
 PLOS one.
 2013 Dec 4;8(12): e81564

 - Lancioni C*, Nyendak M*, Kiguli S, et al. CD8+ T cells Provide an Immunologic Signature of Tuberculosis in Young Children.
 Am J Respir Crit Care Med; 185(2) 2012.

 - Nyendak MR, Lewinsohn DA, Lewinsohn DM.
 The Use of Interferon-gamma Release Assays in Clinical Practice.
 Clinical Tuberculosis (P Davies Editor) 4th Ed.
 Hodder Arnold Publication.
 London.
 2008.
 Pages 91-101.

 - Winthrop KL, Nyendak M, Calvet H, et al. Interferon-gamma release assays for diagnosing Mycobacterium tuberculosis infection in renal dialysis patients.
 Clin J Am Soc Nephrol.
 Jun 2008.